+'''

 cmake Gram -options m

+'''

 the system will produce you a listing of the grammar file and the associated error messages, if any, in the file LISTING.TXT.
-If the Coco/R generation process succeeds the Java compiler is invoked automatically to try to compile the application.
-If this does not succeed, a Java compiler error listing is redirected to the file ERRORS, where it can be viewed easily by opening the file in UltraEdit.
+If the Coco/R generation process, succeeds the Java compiler is invoked automatically to try to compile the application.
+If that compilation does not succeed, a Java compiler error listing is redirected to the file ERRORS, where it can be viewed easily by opening the file in your favourite editor.